element-hq/synapse/docs/usage/configuration/config_documentation.md

 ---
 ### `limit_remote_rooms`

 *(object)* When this option is enabled, the room "complexity" will be checked before a user joins a new remote room.
 If it is above the complexity limit, the server will disallow joining, or will instantly leave.
 This is useful for homeservers that are resource-constrained.
+Room complexity is an arbitrary measure based on factors such as the number of users in the room.

 This setting has the following sub-options: